ansible/ansible/docs/docsite/rst/network_declarative_intent.rst

 *********************************
-Declarative Intent in Networking
+Declarative intent in networking
 *********************************

 .. contents:: Topics

-This section explores what `Declarative Intent modules` are within the context of Ansible Networking.
+This section explores what `declarative intent modules` are within the context of Ansible networking.

-This document is part of a collection on Networking.
-The complete list of guides can be found at :ref:`Network Guides <guide_networking>`.
+This document is part of a collection on networking.
+The complete list of guides can be found at :ref:`network guides <guide_networking>`.

 Overview
 ========